Inselnova Wiki Play

 36 – 70FadingIsland visibly greyed out

-Active development is the cure.
+Active development is the cure for ordinary colonies.
 Starting a building removes 18 points, starting a research removes 12 points, and training units removes 0.25 per unit.
 The score also decays passively at 0.75/h.
-Keep a building and research queue active on every colony and neglect will never take hold.
+Keep a building and research queue active on every unprotected colony and neglect will never take hold.
+Starter islands and earned-standing islands can show passive recovery instead; in that state, staying active is enough.

-If the absent Governor logs back in before liberation, the score begins to recover at the standard 0.75/h decay rate — a Governor returning from a long absence will find their capital weathered but recoverable.
+If the absent Governor logs back in before liberation, the score begins to recover at the standard 0.75/h decay rate.
+A Governor returning from a long absence will find their holdings weathered but recoverable — provided none has already been liberated.

 Treasurer Mora

 Recovery feels slow because it is meant to.
-Focus on removing the strains — lower taxes, fix food, keep colonies active — and the numbers will climb on their own.
+Focus on removing the strains: lower taxes, fix food, keep colonies active.
+The numbers will climb on their own.
 A Governor who checks in once an hour and keeps the queues running will see their settlement recover steadily.

 Governance